SamuelMarks/service-manager-ctl/README.md

     Usage: service-manager-ctl [OPTIONS] [COMMAND]

     Commands:
       install  deploys and instantiated the service
       status   Get the service status info
       start    Start the service
       stop     Stop the service
       help     Print this message or the help of the given subcommand(s)

     Options:
       -d, --debug...
               Turn debugging information on

+          --service-manager <SERVICE_MANAGER>
+              Possible values:
+              - launchd: Use launchd to manage the service
+              - openrc:  Use OpenRC to manage the service
+              - rcd:     Use rc.d to manage the service
+              - sc:      Use Windows service controller to manage the service
+              - systemd: Use systemd to manage the service
+              - winsw:   Use WinSW to manage the service

+      -h, --help
-    -h, --help      Print help
+              Print help (see a summary with '-h')

+      -V, --version
-    -V, --version   Print version
+              Print version

 ## `--version`